 We conclude the Chapter with a discussion of the biophysical plausibility of the normalization model (Section 8).
 Is shunting inhibition really the mechanism underlying gain control in the cortex?
 We tested the model using extracellular data, so we have no direct proof that the overall conductance grows with stimulus contrast.
-There are actually reasons to doubt that this is the case: intracellular in vivo measurements have consistently failed to demonstrate large conductance increases related to visual stimulation (Ferster and Jagadeesh, 1992; Berman et al., 1991).
+Large membrane conductance increases have been reported in some intracellular studies (Borg-Graham et al., 1998; Carandini et al., 1998) but not in others (Ahmed et al., 1997; Ferster and Jagadeesh, 1992; Berman et al., 1991).
 As a result, the true biophysical substrate of gain control is uncertain.
 The main advantage of shunting inhibition is that it constitutes the simplest possible way for the normalization pool to control both the gain and the dynamics of a cell's response.
-Until further data are available the model should be considered to lie between a phenomenological model and a correct biophysical explanation.
+Until further data are available the model should be considered to lie between a phenomenological model and a true biophysical explanation.